 That’s why when you set up Weglot, it automatically translates your current pages, or any pages you add from that point onward.

 However, even the best automatic translation can’t always be accurate.
 So Weglot gives you the ability to make changes to any area or page as desired.
-All you need to do is go to the translations tab of your Weglot account and start reviewing.
+All you need to do is go to the translations tab of your Weglot account and start reviewing and making manual translations where required.

 As you consider different WooCommerce translation solutions, you’ll see variations in their costs and pricing models.